puppy-girl/payday-weapon-bench/README.md

-A supplementary tool for Payday 3's loadouts to view weapon details, mechanics, and damage stats.
+A supplementary tool for Payday 3's loadouts to view weapon details, mechanics, and damage stats

+Still a work in progress! ૮ ・ﻌ・ა

 ### todo:
 - build and style the main page